Frequently Asked Questions

 What is coaching?

 Coaching, the way I practice it, is a collaborative exploration.
 It’s a conversation aimed at increasing your awareness.
 I will ask you questions to help you see your thoughts and the results you are creating when you think those thoughts.
 It’s not about “This is what’s wrong with you and here’s how to fix it.”
 There is nothing wrong with you and you are not broken!
-I will simply help you to understand what you are currently doing and why, and how that’s impacting your life.
+I will simply help you to understand what you are currently doing and why, how that’s impacting your life—and how to go about creating the change you’re looking for.

 How is coaching different from therapy?